 In his time at Nashville he has played under most of the great conductors of this generation, gleaning from all the idiosyncrasies that made them great.
 Covering the standard repertoire several times and studying the techniques of the great composers inspired his style and the dynamics of his orchestration.
 A close association with Shawn Philips in the orchestration of the ballet "Events in the Life of a Prince" brought him into contact Paul Buckmaster, both of whom have influenced his composition greatly.

-Benjamin has since composed many works including several commissions and finished his full orchestra Symphony #1 'Hope' in 2012.
-He is currently working on his second Symphony.
+Benjamin has since composed many works including several commissions and finished his full orchestra Symphony #1 'Hope' in 2012, Symphony #2 'Life' in 2018 and is currently working on his third.
 His series of Pre-Concert Premieres were performed during the 2013/14 season at the Schermerhorn Symphony Centre, other compositions have been premiered in Europe, USA and South Africa.